SukanyaSolase/SukanyaSolase/README.md

 # Hi there, I'm Sukanya 👋

-I'm a Data Engineer and MS CS student at San Diego State University, with 2+ years of professional experience building SQL pipelines, ETL automation, and enterprise data infrastructure at PwC.
+I'm a Data Engineer and M.S.
+CS student at San Diego State University, with 2+ years of professional experience building SQL pipelines, ETL automation, and enterprise data infrastructure at PwC.